ankurrawatll/Space-station-safety-inventory-detection-during-hazard/README.md

 This project provides a robust, modular pipeline for detecting and classifying critical safety equipment—**Fire Extinguisher, ToolBox, and Oxygen Tank**—in industrial or space station environments using YOLOv8 object detection.
 The solution is designed for high accuracy, real-time performance, and easy extensibility.

 **Two main approaches were explored:**
-- **1. Ensemble of Three One-Class Models:** Separate YOLOv8 models for each class, combined for final predictions.
+- **1. Multiclass Model (multiclass5):** A single YOLOv8m model trained to detect all classes at once. **This is the final, official hackathon submission with the highest test set performance.**
-- **2. Multiclass Model (multiclass3):** A single YOLOv8 model trained to detect all classes at once. **This is the final, official hackathon submission.**
+- **2. Ensemble of Three One-Class Models:** Separate YOLOv8 models for each class, combined for final predictions.

 ---